 We also point out that model congruence occurs in other statistically based disciplines.
 Consider the classic coin-flipping example.
 Suppose we toss a coin 10 times, and 2 of those tosses come up heads.
 The most straightforward fitted binomial model, which uses a single parameter, indicates that the probability of observing 2 heads in 10 flips is 0.3 for a biased coin with each flip having a 20% chance of landing on heads.
 Now suppose that every time we touch the coin, it gets slightly dented, or a bit of metal is worn away, and it becomes less and less likely to land on one side than the other.
 We can devise several models that have different slopes to alter the probability of heads after a set of coin flips (Figure 1).
 One model could allow every coin to start out with a 100% probability of getting heads and exponentially decrease at some rate down to zero probability of heads: this also has one parameter to estimate.
 Or one could start out with any coin being fair and its probability of heads being multiplied by a constant every flip, also with one parameter to measure.
 Interestingly, the probability of observing 2 heads in 10 flips of the coin in each of these models is the same as the simple binomial model, though the linear change models infer different initial probability of heads before any flips are made as well as what the probability of the next flip being heads.
+There are numerous other models, including using other distributions, that can fit a count of successes and failures: it will be hard or mathematically impossible to distinguish them.
+Despite all fitting the data in the present equally well, they may make different predictions about future flips and reconstructions of the probabilities of flips in the past.
+It does not mean coin flipping is impossible to model, nor that we cannot tell historical bias of a coin.
+It does mean that we are limited if we want to be able to infer how the probability of flips in the past has changed, and that we have tremendous uncertainty, beyond that estimated from any model, in predicting the results of future flips.

 Avoid inference of congruent diversification models